16th Annual Neuromuscular Plasticity Symposium

 - Writing: Well-written in terms of clarity, rationale, hypothesis stated, methods described, conclusions and implications of the findings.
 Were a variety of outcome measures used?

 - Layout: Is the poster legible?
 Do the figures stand alone and complement the text?

 - Completeness: Is this the presenters work?
 Is this a pilot study, preliminary data or a relatively complete study?

 - Presentation: Can the presenter explain the study succinctly and clearly?
 Can the presenter effectively answer questions when asked?
 Is significance stated clearly in the presentation (poster and oral)?

 One Physical Therapy CEU is offered per lecture.
-No RSVP is needed and there is no cost for the 9 a.m. to 12:15 p.m. plenary lectures and the 2 to 4 p.m. poster session.
+Please RSVP for the Zoom links once they are made available.
+There is no cost for the plenary lectures or poster session.
+Please contact Jacky Scott (352-273-6113) with any inquiries.

 We look forward to your participation,

 Dr. David Fuller and the NMPT Program Symposium Committee: Drs.
 Andy Judge, and Gordon Mitchell